pawodyk/CI_MilestoneProject3/README.md

 sudo pip install -r requirements.txt
 ```

-Once the required packages and their requirements are installed you need to add following global variables to your system as specified in the above section System Variables.
+Once the required packages and their requirements are installed you need to add global variables to your system as specified in the above section System Variables.

 Run the application
 ```
 python run.py
 ```

+By default the application will use the 127.0.0.1:5000 callback address, unless specified otherwise in the global variables.

 <hr>